 While Niagara Falls has added more family-friendly attractions, it still remains the honeymoon capital of the world.
 It’s the perfect destination for a romantic trip, especially if you like to be active.
 We visited for our mini-moon and it was an experience we will never forget.

 If you are thinking about visiting Niagara Falls with that special someone, plan to stay for at least a few days.
 There are many romantic things to do in Niagara Falls, so let’s take a look at all the options.

-COVID-19 Notice: The border between the US and Canada is closed for non-essential travel through at least October 31, 2020.
-Most attractions are open with additional protections to keep travelers safe.
+COVID-19 Notice: Most attractions are open with additional protections to keep travelers safe.
 Please check the website for the specific attraction you plan on visiting in advance to familarize yourself with changes which may include pre-booking requirements and/or masks.

 - Why is Niagara Falls known as the Honeymoon Capital?

 - Planning Your Romantic Trip to Niagara Falls

 - 14 Romantic Things to Do in Niagara Falls

 - #2 Go Wine Tasting in Niagara on the Lake

 - Can you have a romantic trip to Niagara Falls?

 - Expert Tips for Couples Visiting Niagara Falls